Logo

 Occupancy

 Occupancy describes how often a space is used over a certain period.
-It's not about the number of people in the space, but about the time use of the space itself.
+This is not about the number of people in the space, but about the time usage of the space itself.

-The associated term occupancy rate is usually expressed as a percentage.
-This indicates how much of the time a space is actually in use.
+The corresponding term occupancy rate is usually expressed as a percentage.
+This indicates what percentage of the time a space is actually in use.
 For example:

 Utilisation

-Utilisation, on the other hand, provides insight into the number of people present in a space at a given moment.
-This reflects the current occupancy of available workstations or seats.
+Utilisation, on the other hand, provides insight into the number of people present in a space at any given time.
+This therefore says something about the actual occupancy of the available workplaces or seats.

-The associated utilisation rate is calculated by dividing the number of people in a space by the number of available spots.
+The corresponding utilisation rate is calculated by dividing the number of people in a space by the number of available places.
 This is also expressed as a percentage.

-For example, as seen in the infographic below: In a meeting room with 8 chairs, 4 chairs are occupied at a given moment.
+For example, as shown in the infographic below: A meeting room with 8 seats has 4 seats occupied at a certain moment.
 The utilisation rate is then 4/8 = 50%.

 Term